-Representations were made from Andrew Stubbs QC for the girl (15 years old) and Simon Myerson QC for the boy (14 years old).
+Representations were made from Andrew Stubbs KC for the girl (15 years old) and Simon Myerson KC for the boy (14 years old).
 The defendants who cannot be identified because of their ages are jointly accused of murder.

 A girl and boy accused of murdering a school dinner lady and her 13-year-old daughter have today (Friday) appeared at Lincoln Crown Court.